About the Plan

 Charting a Course for Prosperity

 A community's comprehensive plan is its policy backbone.
 In undertaking this plan, Aspinwall Borough has established an intention to draw upon public input to articulate a shared vision and collective priorities for improving the community over the next decade.
-The planning process will explore what borough residents feel is important about Aspinwall's landscape, its history and the people who have made it home, as well as what would need to happen for the community to achieve its best possible future form.
-The process will be highly collaborative, an ongoing conversation among local elected and appointed officials, a variety of stakeholders and, most importantly, the people who call this town home.
+The planning process explored what borough residents feel is important about Aspinwall's landscape, its history and the people who have made it home, as well as what would need to happen for the community to achieve its best possible future form.
+The process was highly collaborative, an ongoing conversation among local elected and appointed officials, a variety of stakeholders and, most importantly, the people who call this town home.

 The steering committee is a team of community leaders, business owners, and other residents, who offer guidance and feedback during the planning process.
 The role of the Steering Committee is to: attend meetings regularly, review materials, especially drafts of the report as they are distributed, and relay the planning process and any public engagement activities to neighbors and friends in the borough.

 Pashek+MTR, a Pittsburgh landscape architecture and community planning studio that pioneered the Implementable Comprehensive Plan model, is facilitating the plan.